What can you expect from the Concentration Camp Museum in Berlin?

 3. Exhibits and Displays

-- Historical artifacts and personal belongings of the prisoners
+- Historical items and personal prisoners’ possessions

 - Audio recordings of survivor testimonials